More Accusations Of Child Sex Abuse By Priests In Illinois Uncovered, Says AG

 Madigan's office found dozens of examples where the Illinois dioceses "failed to adequately investigate an allegation of clergy sexual abuse it received from a survivor," according to the report.

-The investigation revealed that the diocese was also looking into these accusations and only "deemed twenty-six percent as 'credible' allegations, meaning seventy-four percent of the allegations were either not investigated, or were investigated but not substantiated."
+The investigation revealed that, of the allegations the Illinois dioceses have received, they only "deemed twenty-six percent as 'credible' allegations, meaning seventy-four percent of the allegations were either not investigated, or were investigated but not substantiated."

-The reasons the diocese didn't investigate accusations varied, according to the report.
+The reasons the dioceses didn't investigate accusations varied, according to the report.
 Sometimes the accuser wished to remain anonymous, or the accused priest had left the country, but the most common reason was that the accused had either died or resigned.

-The diocese often discounted allegations that came from just one accuser and "sought to discredit a survivor's allegations based upon the survivor's personal life," according to the investigation.
+The dioceses often discounted allegations that came from just one accuser and "sought to discredit a survivor's allegations based upon the survivor's personal life," according to the investigation.

 The archbishop of Chicago, Cardinal Blase J. Cupich, responded to Madigan's initial findings in a statement: